Cats-n-coffee/jsLoxLang/README.md

 # JsLoxLang

-This is my version of the Lox language from Crafting Interpreters.
-My version is in Javascript.
+This is my version of the Lox language from Crafting Interpreters in Javascript.

 ## Scanner / Lexer